-The Canadian government has announced its intention to legalize marijuana for non-medical use in the near future, with draft legislation expected to be introduced in the spring of 2017.
-Meanwhile, medical use of marijuana has been on the rise in Canada for some time.
+The Canadian government has announced the legalization of marijuana for non-medical use.
 The rapid and significant changes to the legal status of marijuana raise new questions and challenges for Canadian employers.
 Here, we provide a general overview of the most important things employers should know about marijuana in the workplace:

 WHAT IS THE CURRENT LEGAL STATUS OF MARIJUANA IN CANADA?

-Currently, the possession, production and trafficking of marijuana are prohibited under the Controlled Drugs and Substances Act, except where authorized by exemptions or regulations, such as those for medical marijuana.
-The Government of Canada has committed to introducing legislation on the legalization and regulation of marijuana in spring 2017.
-The new legislation would come into force after being passed by Parliament and once regulations have been developed.
+The possession, production and trafficking of marijuana are prohibited under the Controlled Drugs and Substances Act, except where authorized by exemptions or regulations, such as those for medical marijuana.
+The Government of Canada has announced the legalization of recreational use of marijuana, effective on October 17, 2018.

 DOES LEGALIZATION OF MARIJUANA MEAN EMPLOYEES CAN BE IMPAIRED AT WORK?